 > Problems with the uterus — such as an abnormal shape or structure, an injury, polyps, fibroids, adhesions or a foreign object — which may cause painful menstrual periods and repeated miscarriages, and can prevent a fertilized egg from attaching to the uterine wall.

 > Whether surgery to reverse a tubal ligation has been successful.

-Before a hysterosalpingogram, tell your doctor if you:
+Before your test, tell your doctor if you:

-- Have a history of kidney problems or diabetes, especially if you take metformin (Glucophage) to control your diabetes.
-The dye used during a hysterosalpingogram can cause kidney damage in people with poor kidney function.
-If you have a history of kidney problems, blood tests (creatinine, blood urea nitrogen) may be done before the hysterosalpingogram to check that your kidneys are working well.
+> Have diabetes or a history of kidney problems, especially if you take metformin (Glucophage).
+The dye can cause kidney damage in people with poor kidney function.
+In some cases blood tests may be necessary to check that your kidneys are working well.

 After your test, you may experience some leakage of the contrast material and/or slight bleeding.